Is the combination of these main features able to give shape and identity to a wine.

 - ECOLOGICAL – is based on the balanced interaction of man and soil, plants and animals, based on the notion that each element affects the other.

-- SUSTAINABLE – Uses renewable natural resources, to minimize all forms of pollution that may result from agricultural practices.
+- SUSTAINABLE – Uses renewable natural resources, to minimise all forms of pollution that may result from agricultural practices.

-Ensures the conservation and improvement of fertility in the long term soil.
-Uses less intensively soils.
+Ensure the conservation and improvement of fertility in the soil long term.
+Uses the soil less intensively.
 Restricts the use of fertilizers.
-It uses natural products to fight diseases and weeds abolishing altogether the use of pesticides.
+It uses natural products to fight diseases and weeds abolishing the use of pestisides altogether.

 Monte da Casteleja is in ORGANIC PRODUCTION since 2008 certified by Sativa.

-Viticulture is a very ancient agriculture activity, with a first expansion during the roman period.
+Viticulture is a very ancient agriculture activity, with a first expansion during the Roman period.
 Their presence is noticeable in the surrounding area and also in our land, revealed by the many pieces of ceramic and mosaic we frequently found in the soil.
-Archaeologists believe that first Lagos, called “Lacobriga”, was born around this valley, with sea coming much further inlands, very close to our property.
+Archaeologists believe that first Lagos, called “Lacobriga”, was born around this valley, with the sea coming much further inland, very close to our property.

-When the Moors invade the Iberian Peninsula and stay here many centuries, they continued the activity of grape production and brought new cultures like almonds, and figs. They are responsible for the development of efficient irrigation systems.
-The conquest by the Portuguese increases even more the wine production activity, exported to many countries.
+After the Moors invaded the Iberian Peninsula they stayed here for many centuries, they continued the activity of grape production and brought new cultures like almonds and figs. They were responsible for the development of efficient irrigation systems.
+The conquest by the Portuguese furthermore increased the wine production activity which was exported to many countries.

-In the early 20th century, during the philoxera infection, a bug that destroyed all vineyards in Europe, Port shippers had no wine to fulfil their needs and bought many millions of litre of Algarve wines because of their quality.
+In the early 20th century, during the Philoxera infection, a bug that destroyed all vineyards in Europe, port shippers had no wine to fulfil their needs and bought many millions of litres of Algarve wines because of their quality.

-Nowadays the area of vines in the Algarve is around 3000 hectares and cooperatives and independent growers transform grapes.
-The region was delimitated in the 70´s in 4 main wine-producing area: – Lagos, Portimão, Lagoa and Tavira., each one of them with different varieties and soils, in a narrow band close to the sea.
+Nowadays the area of vines in the Algarve is around 3000 hectares and cooperatives and independent growers transform the grapes.
+The region is made up of 4 main wine producing areas: – Lagos, Portimão, Lagoa and Tavira.
+Each one of them with different varieties and soils, on a narrow band of land close to the sea.